1979 Rose Bowl: Charles White's "Phantom Touchdown"

 USC had driven deep into Michigan territory in the second quarter.
 At the three-yard line in a dive over the middle towards the goal-line, Charles White was hit hard by Michigan's great middle linebacker Ron Simpkins and fumbled the ball before he entered the end-zone.
+The ball was recovered by co-captain linebacker Jerry Meter.
 The officials for this game were made up of a Pac-10/Big Ten crew.
 Upon White's fumble, the umpire (a Pac-10 official) immediately and correctly marked the ball around the one-yard line and signaled that there had been a change of possession.
 Then the line judge, a Big Ten official, came running in raising his hands signaling that White had scored a touchdown.
 This touchdown has become known as White's "Phantom Touchdown" as he was awarded the score after first fumbling, and entered the end-zone without the ball.
 This has been confirmed by White himself.

 The touchdown put USC up 14–3 and they added a field goal before halftime.
 The only score in the second half was an extended play by Michigan in the third quarter that resulted in a 44-yard touchdown pass.